 NAMI Georgia is now offering a monthly Emerging Affiliates conference call on the third Tuesday of each month.
 (This call is in addition to the monthly Affiliate Development conference call held on the first Saturday of each month).
 To join the call, dial 1-712-432-1549 and enter code 5465#.

 The Obama Administration has launched the Data-Driven Justice Initiative (DDJ) with a bipartisan coalition of 67 city, county, and state governments who have committed to using data-driven strategies to divert low-level offenders with mental illness out of the criminal justice system.
 When implemented in several test communities, the strategies measurably reduced jail populations, helped stabilize individuals and families, better served communities, and often reduced costs.

 The DDJ communities, which include Fulton County in Atlanta, will implement the following strategies:Use data to identify Read More

 1 in 5 people in the U.S. will at some point in their lives be affected by a mental health condition.
 Persons of minority cultures experience mental health issues in the same ratio as the population in whole, but often face more barriers to recovery due to lack of access to health care, lower rates of medical coverage, cultural insensitivity of providers, bias and discrimination in the delivery of care, language barriers, and higher levels of stigma.
 Active outreach and advocacy are vital to Read More

 H.R.
 2646, The Helping Families in Mental Health Crisis Act, passed the House of Representatives on July 6th.

-Though a step in the right direction, the provisions of the bill were considerably weakened before the vote.
-Now, we are awaiting a vote on the Senate version of the bill, S. 2680, The Mental Health Reform Act of 2016.
+Though this was a step in the right direction, a wide swath of amendments took the heart out of the bill before it was passed.
+Now, we are awaiting a vote on a Senate bill, S. 2680, The Mental Health Reform Act of 2016.
 Passage of this bill may result in several key provisions amended out of the House bill to come back under consideration.